perymimon/obsidian-inputs/docsrc/intro/introduction.md

 - Syntax designed to be easy to write
   - Avoiding bidirectional closing parts like parentheses that make you play around with your keyboard.
 And it is nightmare with bidirectional language
 - Avoidance reliance on external libraries to maintain negligible average load times.
-- Obsidian have enough api to play with, and we should use a simple html element so all the users can style it easily with a there css file
+- Obsidian have enough api to play with, and we should use a simple html element so all the obsidian can style it easily with a there css file

 ## Plugin Capabilities
 `inputs` plugin design to replace a lot of components that update the documents file and provide: